bekiralti/villas-controller-usage-guide/readme.md

 docker run -p 5672:5672 -p 15672:15672 -d rabbitmq:management
 ```

-We will always run VILLAScontroller as a daemon, hence we will be using the `deamon` SUBCOMMAND (check `villas-controller -h`).
 In order to give `villas-controller` the `broker_url` we can use two methods:
+> [!INFO]
+> We will always run VILLAScontroller as a daemon, hence we will be using the deamon SUBCOMMAND (check villas-controller -h)

 1. Use a config file.
 E.g., simply create a new file called `config.json`:
    ```json
    {